airborne-commando/OPSEC-OSINT-Tools/README.md

 - **Silk Road Case**
     - Ross Ulbricht[^5] linked to Silk Road by using his real name/email, posting about Tor, and failing to hide server IPs.
 The laptop was basically seized according to the FBI.

-- "On Oct.
+> "On Oct.
 1, 2013, an F.B.I. operation in a public library in San Francisco ended with the arrest of Ross Ulbricht, who was the brain behind Silk Road...
 At that moment, another agent took the open laptop while logged into the Silk Road administrator's panel" (Oliyaee, 2024, para.
 2).[^60]

-- "ULBRICHT created Silk Road in January 2011, and owned and operated the underground website until it was shut down by law enforcement authorities in October 2013" (U.S. Department of Justice, 2015, para.
+> - "ULBRICHT created Silk Road in January 2011, and owned and operated the underground website until it was shut down by law enforcement authorities in October 2013" (U.S. Department of Justice, 2015, para.
 1).[^5]

-- "The FBI arrested Ulbricht and seized his laptop on October 1, 2013.
+> - "The FBI arrested Ulbricht and seized his laptop on October 1, 2013.
 A judge sentenced Ulbricht to life in prison for drug trafficking, computer hacking, and money laundering in 2015" (FBI, n.d., para.
 2).[^59]

-- "In 2015, Ulbricht was sentenced to life in prison but was pardoned in 2025" (Reiff, 2025, para.
+> - "In 2015, Ulbricht was sentenced to life in prison but was pardoned in 2025" (Reiff, 2025, para.
 3).[^61]

 Ross was pardoned[^62] in 2025 by the trump administration.

 - **LulzSec Hacking Group**
     - Members exposed themselves by discussing ops in public IRC[^56][^58][^21][^20], revealing personal info, using stolen cards[^57] to home addresses, and trusting informants.<br>

-"Spitler admitted to communicating during the data breach with his co-defendant, Andrew Auernheimer, 25, who was arrested January 18, 2011, in Fayetteville, Ark., while appearing in state court on unrelated drug charges.
+>"Spitler admitted to communicating during the data breach with his co-defendant, Andrew Auernheimer, 25, who was arrested January 18, 2011, in Fayetteville, Ark., while appearing in state court on unrelated drug charges.
 The two wrote each other during the breach using Internet Relay Chat, an Internet instant messaging program.
 Those chats included discussions between Spitler, Auernheimer, and other Goatse Security members about the best way to take advantage of the breach and associated theft" (Federal Bureau of Investigation, 2012).[^57]

 - **General Bad OPSEC Practices**
     - Poor compartmentalization, leaking sensitive info, predictable naming, traceable work hours, and unsecured servers.